 What the public saw of Christians was not worship services or preaching.
 Rather, what ordinary citizens of the Roman world experienced from Christians were their character and disposition.
 Christians simply fed the poor, cared for abandoned children, and provided protection and community for widows and the elderly.
 Christians acted justly in the marketplace and refused to be litigious.
 Christians were recognized by their habits and character.

 There is great wisdom and truth in these words.
-Again, we visualize MCCC as a church where these things can happen and will happen when we all as members engage and apply our gifts toward these ministries that will build a strong church internally and externally.
-We want to hear you feedback and comments and your willingness to continue to seek how to be a church that truly honors God.
+Again, we visualize MCCC as a church where these things can happen and will happen when as a Body, we engage and apply our gifts toward these ministries that will build a strong church internally and externally.
+We want to ask you to join us in prayer, asking the Lord to direct our path.
+We also welcome your feedback and comments along with signaling your willingness to join us in seeking how to be a church that truly honors God.